Estimated reading time: 4 minutes

-Tracking your harvest every year is the best ways to keep track of how well your fruit trees are performing.
-It’s a key reason we recommend keeping a diary for every single fruit tree in your garden.
+Tracking your harvest every year is the best way to keep track of how well your fruit trees are performing.
+It’s a key reason we recommend learning some harvesting pro-tips and keeping a diary for every single fruit tree in your garden.

-We thought we’d share an example from our orchard to show you how much fruit we expect to pick from a mature peach tree.
-Our method is quite accurate but doesn’t involve weighing every single piece of fruit.
+This example from our orchard will show you how much fruit we expect to pick from a mature peach tree.
+Our method is quite accurate without needing to weigh every single piece of fruit.

 In the photo above, Ella is picking white peaches from a 10-year-old heritage ‘Anzac’ tree.
 It’s a vase-shaped tree that is quite mature and at its full size.